- Principal Report

 If you have any lids, can you please drop them off at the front office or to 1EK.

-Ordering Options - Uniform orders can be placed online via Qkr! or by order from which can be collected and paid for from the front office.
+Ordering Options - Uniform orders can be placed online via Qkr! or by order form, which can be collected and paid for from the front office.

 Please note that if the incorrect size/item is ordered or the size selected does not fit correctly, please return the item along with a note regarding changes required and the correct size/item can be sent home.